jefferyabbott/xiv-conversion-flutter/README.md

 For the past several years while learning how to program, I have been using this utility as my own Hello, World example.
 Any time I learn a new programming language, I build this app, from scratch.
 The first version was released in 2013 for iOS.
 Since then, I have created and released versions for Android (Java) and the web (JavaScript).

-This version is my first publish Flutter project, for iOS and Android.
+This version is my first published Flutter project, for iOS and Android.